 Soon, he had to flee to his relatives who lived in Transylvania but they didn’t like him there.
 So he returned to Pozsony.
 There, he answered the charges of Palatine Wesselényi István on a trial.
 He was declared guilty in 32 cases and was locked into the dungeons.
 Yet, he managed to free himself before the end of the year and took himself into his castle in Divény.
 In Vienna, it was thought that the robber-knight would side with the Turks so as to seize the rich Mining Towns.
 I would like to point at the similarity with his ancestor, Balassa Menyhárt who had the same troubles with the king’s men in 1544.
 You can read his story here:

 In 1666, Lord Balassa made his Hajdú warriors bring together the peasants of the area.
-He armed them and set out against Gács castle that was owned by his old adversary, Lord Forgách.
+He armed them and set out against Gács castle which was owned by his old adversary, Lord Forgách.
 He had about 2,000 armed peasants and 400 Hajdú warriors.
 Soon, they reached the barn of Lord Forgách and took away his horses, along with the animals of other noblemen.
 They also looted the manors and herded away from the peasants their pigs and sheep.
 They killed the animals that they could not take away.
 They took captives, too.
 Count Forgách Ádám was in Vienna at that time and he hurried to Emperor Leopold to sue Balassa.

 Later in the autumn of 1666, Palatine Wesselényi’s army of 3,000 soldiers besieged Divény castle.
 The defenders got frightened after a one-day-long bombardment and ceded the castle.
 They tied up Balassa Imre and handed him over to his enemy.
 He was taken to Wesselényi’s castle, in Murány, then he was tried in Pozsony.
 It is unbelievable, but he could get away and was released in 1667.